Hard Floor Cleaning London - Commercial and Residential Services

 - It’s more hygienic, especially in food preparation areas and in toilet and bathroom areas.

-· Floors in specialised areas need to have the right sort of grip for hard activity to be safe and more fun – think of dance floors or basketball courts.
+- Floors in specialised areas need to have the right sort of grip for an intensive activity to be safe and more fun – think of dance floors or basketball courts.

 Hard Floor Cleaning Basics

 Although hard floors may all seem the same, they aren’t.
 You probably already know that they feel different and look different.
 It makes sense that a cleaner needs to use different methods for different types of hard floor finish.
 For example, anything slightly acidic is hell on granite and marble floors, but it won’t hurt wood or cork.
 Wet mopping works well for vinyl and lino but will ruin the finish of a shellacked wooden floor.
 This is why Anyclean has a team of hard floor cleaning specialists – it’s not a simple job!

 Here are a few of the methods that Anyclean uses to deep clean and maintain clients' hard floors.